Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

      )
 ```

+#### Filtering on a Threshold => P4 Control Flow
+In `P4 14`, conditional logic may only be expressed in the control flow between tables.
+Therefore, we must evaluate
+filter predicates with a threshold in the control flow.
+As an implementation decision, we choose to report a packet only
+once in a time window: on the first packet that meets or exceeds a given threshold.  `receiver.py` will retrieve updated
+values at the end of the time window.

 #### Configuring the Match-Action Pipeline
 Use the following guidelines to update the P4 code in `plan4.p4` file for this query.
 Compared
 to `plan3.p4`, the only change required is: